• Skip to main content

 Building Preservation Notices are mostly issued in relation to buildings which, like listed buildings, have a special historical interest or particular architectural interest.
 This might be because of their age, their design, or because a person or event of historical significance is connected with the building.

-Although BPNs are normally associated with very old buildings they do not have to be.
-A BPN can be issued on a relatively modern, 20th-century building.
+Although BPNs are normally issues to protect very old buildings, they do not have to be.

 Old, colourful, stone cottages in St Davids, Wales.